 Then, create ad creatives based on your answers.

 Some of them will fail.
 However, you may find your winning concepts.
 Once you figure out what works for your app, adapt your strategy.

 Then, game publishers need to create ad creatives based on these motivations.

 Next, publishers need to figure out what works and what doesn’t and then refine their strategy accordingly.

 Finally, they should learn which motivators work best.
 They can do this by delivering these creatives to a broad target audience.
 If the audience accepts them – voila.
 You’ve got yourself a new UA strategy, as well as an expanded pool of users you should try and reach.

 Learning from others’ mistakes in app marketing

-To be clear, there is plenty of mistakes made in mobile marketing every day.
+There are plenty of mistakes made in mobile marketing every day.
 If you’re just starting in the mobile app business, you’ve probably made some of these mistakes in app marketing yourself.
-All of the mistakes we mentioned will eventually result in increased marketing costs.
+All of the app marketing mistakes we mentioned will eventually result in increased marketing costs.
 Your goal is to obtain more quality users for your app at a lower price.

 The key to a successful marketing strategy is having clear goals and KPIs while planning ahead.
 Great execution comes from the right preparation!